ADV1K/WhatsApp-Bot/README.md

 # WhatsApp-Bot

-I really miss that old "send to all feature by WhatsApp".
-SO, This is my try to bring that old glory back.
+I really miss that old "send to all" feature by WhatsApp.\n SO, This is my try to bring that old glory back.